krathalan/apparmor-profiles/README.md

 Additionally, Firefox and mpv require the `krathalans-graphics` abstraction to be in `/etc/apparmor.d/abstractions/` for hardware acceleration and hardware video decoding.
 See the NVIDIA section below if you own an NVIDIA card.

+## Adding local changes
+To add local changes without changing the file provided by this repository, use local overrides.
+See `less /etc/apparmor.d/local/README` for more details.
+You can see examples of local overrides in the `local/` directory in this repository.

 ## NVIDIA
 You may have issues with hardware acceleration on NVIDIA hardware.
 This is because the nvidia_modprobe profile in /etc/apparmor.d/ is configured incorrectly.
 Change the profile executable name at the top of the nvidia_modprobe profile file (`/etc/apparmor.d/nvidia_modprobe`) to "/usr/bin/nvidia-modprobe".